 Robbert Brouwer is expert by experience and currently works as a determined supporter at the Lumen Foundation in Leiden.
-Here he visits people at home who have bad experiences with mental health care, people that can not long be housed in protected housing due to the current policy transitions, or people who’s behavior is often labeled as disturbing (of which Robbert rather thinks it is misunderstood behavior).
-Next to that Robbert also provides information as a trainer at the applied university in Leiden and evenings organized by mental health institutions for family members of people with ADHD, OCD, autism and addiction issues.
+Here he visits people at home who have bad experiences with mental health care, people that can not long be housed in protected housing due to the current policy transitions, or people who’s behavior is often mischaracterized as disturbing (Robbert rather thinks that their behavior is misunderstood).
+Along with, Robbert also provides information as a trainer at the applied University in Leiden as well as during evening meetings organized by mental health institutions for family members of people with ADHD, OCD, autism and addiction issues.
 Robbert has followed many official courses and is a truly motivated expert by experience.
 He executes his work with a lot of joy and is determined to keep on working in different facets of psychiatry.

 Edo Paardekooper Overman, is an active experience expert.
-After a ‘homeless period’ of about one and a half years, he became active as advocate, co-researcher and ‘mystery-guest’-trainer in the lives of people who excluded by our society and sometimes even expelled.
-He works together with other experience experts throughout the Netherlands and sometimes even at European level.
+After a homeless period of about one and a half years, he became active as advocate, co-researcher and ‘mystery-guest’-trainer in the lives of people who have found themselves excluded – at times even expelled – by society..
+He works together with other experience experts throughout the Netherlands and at times on a European level.
 He is currently involved in the so-called ‘Multi-Year Agenda Assisted Living and Social Services’ 2018-2022 as board member of the ‘Stg.
 Workshop COMO, which stands for Clients Organizations Social Care.

-Through a personal experience in a psychiatric setting eleven years ago, Helen Urbanowitz-Kloppenborg knows how important it is to receive good support during and after a period of hospitalization in order to learn to stand on your own two feet in society.
-After completing courses on working with your own experiences, Helen is now actively working as an experience expert.
+Through a personal experience in a psychiatric setting eleven years ago, Helen Urbanowitz-Kloppenborg knows how important it is to receive good support during and after a period of hospitalization, in order to learn to stand on one’s own two feet in society.
+After completing courses and relevant training, Helen is now actively working as an experience expert.
 She does this both as a passionate duo-researcher for this research project and as a companion for people with a psychological vulnerability.
-In addition, Helen uses her qualities weekly as a supporter of informal caregivers in the Haarlem region.
-Helen believes that as an experience expert you can empathize well with people in similar situations, thereby elevating the conversation and eventual research finding.
+In addition, Helen uses her qualities on a weekly basis as a supporter of informal caregivers in the Haarlem region.
+Helen believes that as an experience expert you can empathize well with people wo find themselves in similar situations, therefore elevating the conversation and eventual research findings.

-Angelique Brouwer, due to a past with traumatic events and after several years of treatment in Mental Health Care, started to use her experiential expertise.
+Following several years of treatment for past traumatic events, Angelique Brouwer, started to use her experiential expertise and understanding of mental health care.
 She decided to follow courses and trainings to learn to work with her own experiences.
 Angelique has successfully completed this.
 She currently works at a client organization that is committed to people with a (psychological) vulnerability in society.
 She also is active as an interviewer in the research, because she wants to dedicate herself to ‘vulnerable’ fellow human beings and improving their participation in society.

 Thijs Kuiling is an energetic and passionate expert by experience from Arnhem.
-He has experiences with trauma and confusing behaviour.
+He has experiences with trauma and confusing behavior.
 During his experiences with mental health care, he missed the connection from person to person, apart from the diagnoses.
 He finds it very important to listen to someone’s story and experience and to enable someone to make their own choices.
-Thijs hopes that policy concerned with vulnerable groups in society will be focused more on the individual, enabling them to determine for themselves what is good for them and making their own choices.
+Thijs hopes that policy concerned with vulnerable groups in society will be focused more on the individual, enabling them to determine for themselves what works for them and respecting their ability to make their own choices.

 In the past Sonja Bosch has worked as a researcher in the laboratory and as a veterinarian for companion animals.
 Through personal, life-disrupting experiences she went through a long recovery process from the world of psychiatry.
 By sharing these experiences, listening to the stories of others and by following a training as a counselor/experiential expert in mental health care, she is currently working as an experience expert in mental health care.
 For her, every story behind the disruptive experiences remains captivating and intriguing.
 In addition to her research work for this project, Sonja is currently working at Lysias Advies.